DyversHands/www.DyversHands.com/_pages/thelaunch.md

 [Get the GM-less Games Bundle](https://rpg-trader.com/products/6708/gm-less-games-bundle){: .btn .btn--success}

-It is also available on its own, free or pay what you want, on RPG Trader.
+On RPG Trader you can also get it on its own, free or pay what you want, with the full rundown: how each act resolves, a taste of the prompts, and the way a hard act carries its wreckage forward instead of ending.

 [The Launch on RPG Trader](https://rpg-trader.com/products/6990/the-launch){: .btn .btn--inverse}